Imagine you are visiting any random website for the first time as a user and it’ll impress you within 5-10 seconds.

 Use of white space:

-Well managed white space will not only help you to set up an organizational flow, also help your site to appear well organized.
+Well managed white space will not only help you to set up an organizational flow but also help your site to appear well organized.
 It makes your layout more attractive and also highlights your chosen content.

 Visual hierarchy is the best way to prioritize your web UI elements.
 You may use a star or hub-and-spoke hierarchical structure to balance the 3 important things – brand, product, and message on each page of your website.